Hotell/blogposts/2018-10/ten-ts-pro-tips-with-react/blogpost.md

 **Better:**

-By making our initialState/defaultProps frozen, type system will again infer correct `readonly` types (when someone would accidentally set some value, he would get compile error).
-Also marking both `static defaultProps` and `state` as `readonly` is a nice touch to prevent us to make runtime errors when incorrectly setting state via `this.state = {...}`
+By making freezing initialState/defaultProps, type system will infer correct `readonly` types (when someone would accidentally set some value, he would get compile error).
+Also marking both `static defaultProps` and `state` as `readonly` within the class, is a nice touch, to prevent us from making any runtime errors when incorrectly setting state via `this.state = {...}`

 ```tsx
 // $ExpectType Readonly<{ count: number; }>